 Method 1: Migrate program files to another drive using Registry Editor

-2. Copy "Program Files" and "Program Files (x86)" directories to the new location first.
+- Copy "Program Files" and "Program Files (x86)" directories to the new location first.
 Just run CMD as administrator, type the following command prompt and hit Enter.

 Step 2.
 Find the following path on Registry Editor and change drive letter from C: to D:

 To Windows 7/8/8.1:

 Method 2: Move program files to different drive using mklink